nickbauman/gaeclj-ds/README.md

 # gaeclj-ds

-A Clojure query DSL for Google App Engine.
+A Clojure query DSL for Google App Engine for Java 8.
 Inspired by the Python NDB library (with an emphasis on Clojure's more functional idiom.)
 Queries return a lazy sequence.

 [![Clojars Project](https://img.shields.io/clojars/v/gaeclj-ds.svg)](https://clojars.org/gaeclj-ds)